Projects

 Software Engineering Daily, Jan 2019

-IBM Industries Blog on my history and present
+IBM Industries Blog on my history and present, Sep 2018

 Some of my recent projects: